-- Support economic and workforce development in the State of Texas through collaboration between research institutions, colleges and industry;
+- Support economic and workforce development in the State of Texas through collaboration between research institutions, colleges and industry

-- Provide unbiased third party validation and establishment of best practices to build public trust in the sustainable and safe offshore drilling and production operations in the Gulf of Mexico region and beyond;
+- Provide unbiased third-party validation and establishment of best practices to build public trust in the sustainable and safe offshore drilling and production operations in the Gulf of Mexico region and beyond

-- Attract and retain talent for jobs and investments in the local, state and national economy and to reinforce Houston and the state of Texas’s reputation as the Energy Capital of the World.
+- Attract and retain talent for jobs and investments in the local, state and national economy

 As a result of the DeepWater Horizon incident, President Obama signed into law the Resources and Ecosystems Sustainability, Tourist Opportunities and Revived Economies of the Gulf Coast States Act, otherwise known as the RESTORE Act.

-Then-Governor Rick Perry and the Texas Commission on Environmental Quality (TCEQ) awarded the funds (about $4.1 million) for the Texas Center of Excellence to the consortium partners of the University of Houston, Rice University, and NASA Johnson Space Center.
+Then-Governor Rick Perry and the Texas Commission on Environmental Quality (TCEQ) awarded the funds (roughly $4.1 million) for the Texas Center of Excellence to the consortium partners of the University of Houston, Rice University, and NASA Johnson Space Center.